AaronLS/KerbalMagnetMod/README.md

 # KerbalMagnetMod

-Uses parts/models original from mods by hester and Northstar1989.
+Uses parts/models originally from mods by hester and Northstar1989.